dockerpac/dr/README.md

 [Back to the chronogram](#chronogram)

-# 5. Stop VMs in Datacenter Marcoussis
+# 5. Stop VMs in Datacenter dc1

-Stop vms in the table [List of Nodes](#list-of-nodes) that are in Datacenter Marcoussis
+Stop vms in the table [List of Nodes](#list-of-nodes) that are in Datacenter dc1

 After the shutdown :